raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 ![Selecting the Inspect option on highlighted text](images/highlightTextAndInspect.png)

 A whole new box will appear in your web browser with lots of tabs and code: the **developer tools**, or **dev tools** for short.
 Here you can see the code for the thing you clicked on, as well as the code for the whole page!

-+ Press the <kbd>Esc</kbd> key once or twice until the **Console** tab disappears.
-A mentor can help you move things around or resize the tabs if you can't see them properly.

 + Look for the tab that shows you the HTML code for the page (it might be called 'Elements' or 'Inspector').
 The code should look pretty much the same as how you typed it in your HTML file!
 You can click the little triangles on the right-hand side to expand code that is hidden.